paulremo/NRPMHandbook/02_NRPMHandbook/eee/handbook/reliability_prediction/random_failure/mission_profile.md

 The mission profile allows taking into account the use, which is one of the three items with technology and process on which the reliability prediction of any electronic equipment is based.
 The mission profile should be as accurate and as pertinent as necessary to get the desired {term}`level of confidence <Level of confidence>` in the reliability prediction.

 The stress values defined for each phase of the mission profile are used as input parameters describing the physical stresses acting on the EEE components.
-More specifically, the values of temperature, temperature cycling, vibration and humidity are directly used in the physics of failures equations used in the models for EEE components.
+More specifically, the values of temperature, temperature cycling, vibration and humidity are directly used in the {term}`physics of failures <Physics of failure>` equations used in the models for EEE components.
 The chemical values are used in the consideration of over-stresses with the induced factor $\Pi_{\text{induced}\_i}$ defined in {numref}`eee_4_3_1_17`.

 For space applications, mission profiles are based on the same main phases, as explained in {numref}`eee_4_3_1_3_4`.
 Furthermore, the stress applied on electronic equipment of satellites is mainly linked to the temperature, in addition to the electrical stresses dealt with directly at part level.
 From the regular mission profile definitions from FIDES, the other stresses such as vibrations, humidity and chemical pollution are considered, but they are mainly present only during the launch phase.